barryvanveen/lastfm/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 This package provides an intuitive fluid interface to retrieve data from the last.fm API.
+A Laravel service provider is included.

 At the moment only user-related methods are supported, like retrieving the most played artists for last year.
 Adding more methods would be easy, so let me know if you could use those.

+## API keys
+You can create a last.fm API account at [http://www.last.fm/api/account/create](http://www.last.fm/api/account/create).

+You cannot view existing accounts after their creation, so keep your credentials save.

 ## Install